umich-hist-399/campus-histories/essays/um-expansion-east.md

 Mortimer Cooley, Dean of Engineering was quoted to have said “I thought if I could make the boiler house as ugly as possible, and fix the guy ropes so some of the professors would get their heads bumped, I might get some help.
 Suffice to say, the following year I was authorized to make plans for the present boiler house in the old ‘Cat Hole’.”
 (Scientific Blacksmith, p.
 82).
 The space was subsequently converted into an engineering lab and later an ROTC building in 1925, being used until 1942 (‘1883 Heating Plant and 1894 Boiler House’).

+{% include aside.html class="pullquote" text="I thought if I could make the boiler house as ugly as possible, and fix the guy ropes so some of the professors would get their heads bumped, I might get some help.
+Suffice to say, the following year I was authorized to make plans for the present boiler house in the old _Cat Hole_." %}

 The first map of the new century (1904) shows even more development eastward.

  {% include figure.html class="img-center" width="33%" src="/images/1904-map.jpg" %}